25 Simple Swaps to Reduce Your Carbon Footprint

 Cloth napkins are more durable and less wasteful than their paper counterparts.
 Retailers like Ikea sell packs of reusable towels and napkins at affordable prices.
 The cloth napkins can be washed by hand or in the washing machine, and reused.
 Plus, they come in cute patterns and fabrics that beat plain paper napkins any day.
 You can take this further by swapping your paper gift wrap for cloth—and the wrapping becomes another gift in itself.

 Buy local and in-season

 The National Resource Defense Council says the typical American prepared meal contains, on average, ingredients from at least five countries.
 This translates to hundreds of gallons of fuel and tons of carbon dioxide expended to import these food products to your local grocery store.
 Instead, buy locally grown produce whenever possible.
 While the options will be limited to what’s in season, you’ll be getting fresher food that hasn’t traveled for days or weeks before reaching the shelf.
 Search for farmer’s markets in your area, which not only will get you the freshest ingredients but cuts out the middle man, getting more of every dollar into the hands of the producers themselves.
-Check out these farmer’s market secrets to scope out the best produce.
+Make sure to reduce your waste and avoid buying these 12 spring superfoods in the first place.